tmorton/personal-site/_posts/blog/2019-12-29-charitable-giving-2019.md

 tags: []
 ---

 So it's the end of the year, when we all gather together and appreciate the true meaning of the season - tax deductions.
-Oh, and also kindness, love, respect and all that jazz.
+Oh, and also peace, goodwill, and all that jazz.

 In the past, I've generally followed [Givewell](https://www.givewell.org/)'s recommendations, and donated through them to a "most good per dollar" charity.
 I still think they're a great option.
 But this year I'm doing something a little different.